 - Set Logical operator to AND.

-- For the second value, select Toxic combination.
+- In the filter value list box, select Toxic combination.

 - Click Apply.
 The cases in the case queue are updated to show only the cases that match the filter you specified.